onqtam/headjack/docs/why/MEDIA.md

 > "Our media, which is like a planetary nervous system, are far more sensitive to breakdowns than to breakthroughs.
 They filter out our creativity and successes, considering them less newsworthy than violence, war, and dissent.
 When we read newspapers and watch television news, we feel closer to a death in the social body than to an awakening." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1175885)

+> "When widespread internet access broke down our sense of a collective reality, what it was toppling was not the legacy of the Enlightenment, but instead an approximately 100-year bubble in media centralization." - [The Politics of Epistemic Fragmentation](https://modernmythology.net/the-politics-of-epistemic-fragmentation-175d6bbb98a4#:~:text=When%20widespread%20internet%20access%20broke%20down%20our%20sense%20of%20a%20collective%20reality%2C%20what%20it%20was%20toppling%20was%20not%20the%20legacy%20of%20the%20Enlightenment%2C%20but%20instead%20an%20approximately%20100%2Dyear%20bubble%20in%20media%20centralization.)

+> "Morpheus: The Matrix is everywhere.
+It is all around us.
+Even now, in this very room.
+You can see it when you look out your window or when you turn on your television.
+You can feel it when you go to work... when you go to church... when you pay your taxes.
+It is the world that has been pulled over your eyes to blind you from the truth.
+>
+> Neo: What truth?
+>
+> Morpheus: That you are a slave, Neo.
+Like everyone else you were born into bondage.
+Into a prison that you cannot taste or see or touch.
+A prison for your mind." - [Morpheus, The Matrix](https://www.goodreads.com/quotes/3861325-morpheus-the-matrix-is-everywhere-it-is-all-around-us)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Divide and Conquer